 - From other public authorities, regulators or law enforcement bodies.

 - Where you have made your contact information available on your organisation's website and we use this to contact you and your organisation in our role as a regulator.

 - An employee of ours gives your contact details as an emergency contact or a referee.

-- We undertake personal or corporate credit reference agency checks as part of the process to determine the amount of a penalty to be issued for serious breaches of the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations, or in seeking to recover payment of a penalty.
+- We undertake personal or corporate credit reference agency checks as part of the process to determine the amount of a penalty to be issued for serious breaches of the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations, or in seeking to recover payment of a penalty or Court order.
 Checks undertaken on individuals will not leave a footprint on the individual’s credit file.
 Where we are setting the amount of a penalty we may seek to validate financial information already provided.
 We may therefore advise individuals directly that credit reference checks will be undertaken, providing it is not considered prejudicial to the Commissioner’s regulatory functions.

 If it is not disproportionate or prejudical, we’ll contact you to let you know we are processing your personal information.